 Results: From our tests, In-Ear headphones provide the most passive isolation.The seal that the in-ear design provides is efficient at blocking high-frequency noise.
 However, the fit may be difficult to achieve.
 Earbuds are the worst performers in this category not filling the ear canal like in-ear and not having enough surface area to prevent ambient noise from seeping into your audio.

-Over-Ear headphones are second best at providing passive isolation, being able to block a decent amount of ambient noise without active cancellation.
+On Ear vs Over Ear: Over-Ear headphones are second best at providing passive isolation, being able to block a decent amount of ambient noise without active cancellation.
 On-ear, on the other hand, do not perform as well.
 The typically smaller ear cups rest on the ears and do not always create a great seal.
 They are slightly better than earbuds because they have more surface area but not as good as in-ear or over-ear designs.

 Leakage is the sound that escapes the seal of the ear cups or ear buds.
 Loud leakage can be distracting to the people around you at high volumes.

 Results: Our test results show that In-ear headphones are the least likely to leak, their size allows the small drivers to be directly placed into the ear canal and also needs less power to achieve the same perceived loudness.
 Not much sound escapes if a good seal is achieved.
 Over-ear headphones, on the other hand, have big drivers that can get quite loud.
-If the seal is not great, they will easily leak a wider range of frequencies than all other headphone types.
+If the seal is not great, they will easily leak a wider range of frequencies than all other types of headphones.
 Leakage is worse with open back variations.
 It is encouraged in the design of the headphones to achieve a better sound stage.

 Earbuds also have small drivers that do not sound loud at a distance.
 Therefore, leakage is not very high.
 On-ear headphones typically have less leakage than over-ear models but leak more than earbuds due to their larger drivers and sometimes poor on-ear seal.